Migration guide

 - Collaboration: replace CKEditor Cloud Services with

-editor.collab.attach({ doc, provider, textSync: true }) and self-host Yjs + WebSocket provider.
+editor.collab.attach({ doc, provider, textSync: "crdt" }) and self-host Yjs + WebSocket provider.
+(Use textSync: true if you want the legacy snapshot mode for back-compat.)

 - AI: swap